How to Survive a Plane Crash, According to Science

 …Is behind the wings.
 A Popular Mechanics study of 20 commercial jet crashes with both fatalities and survivors found that passengers seated in the rear cabin (behind the wings) had a 69 percent chance of survival, compared with just 49 percent for those in first class.
 But you don’t have to sacrifice leg room for safety’s sake: exit rows are perhaps the safest place to sit on the whole plane.
 In the event of an evacuation, the closer you are to an exit, the higher the chance you’ll escape unscathed.
 Here’s how to pick the best seat on a plane for every need.

 How to sit

 …Is to brace yourself (literally).
 In a 2015 crash simulation, Boeing found that passengers who both wore their seat belts and assumed a brace position (feet flat, head cradled against their knees or the seat in front of them if possible) were likeliest to survive a crash.
 Seat-belted fliers who did not brace suffered serious head injuries, and those with no seat belts or bracing died on impact.
-Would you be willing to board the longest flight in the world?
-We think you could handle it–just don’t fall for these 20 air travel myths you need to stop believing.
+Learn about these plane crash survivors in Alaska.

 During a crash